Sometimes (or maybe a lot of the time!) you’ll be in need of a little extra cash while you’re at university.

 Even once you’ve tried to spend as little as possible on food and nights out, you might still want to find a way to get some more money into your bank account.
 This is the time where you could investigate some side hustles to earn some extra money towards enjoying some of the fun parts of university!

-You’ll likely to have a little spare time between classes and studying, so it’s a great time to start a side hustle which could even help you make extra money for years to come.
+You’ll likely to have a little spare time between classes and studying (weekend cash jobs are particularly great for students!) so it’s a great time to start a side hustle which could even help you make extra money for years to come.

 Surveys and sign up sites